dimanikulin/dimanikulin/WhatILearnedAsSoftwareDeveloper.md

-# Headline
-- Code Quality, Documentation, and Implementation: Building a Solid Foundation for Software Development

-- Prioritizing Code Quality and Documentation: Building a Robust and Maintainable FVA Software

-- What I learned as a Software Developer while creating my product
+# What I learned as a Software Developer while creating my product

-# Article description
 This article delves into the importance of code quality, documentation, and UI development in the creation of the FVA Software.
 It explores the use of automated tools, manual code review, and Python checks to ensure code adherence.
 The significance of clear code documentation for both C++ and Python is emphasized.